natenka/pyneng-book-en/docs/source/book/04_data_structures/dict_methods.rst

     In [30]: print(keys)
     dict_keys(['name', 'location', 'vendor'])

-Now keys variable corresponds to view dict\_keys, in which three keys: name, location and vendor.
+Now keys variable corresponds to view ``dict_keys``, in which three keys: name, location and vendor.

 But if we add another key-value pair to dictionary, keys object will also change: